Microsoft/IntuneDocs.sv-se/intune/device-compliance.md

 -   In the Azure portal, you can set a grace period to allow time for the end-user to get their device back to compliance status before they completely lose the ability to get company data on their device.
 This is not available in the Intune admin console.--->

-##  <a name="migration-from-intune-classic-console-to-intune-azure-preview-portal"></a>Migrering från den klassiska Intune-konsolen till Intune Azure Preview Portal
+##  <a name="migration-from-intune-classic-console-to-intune-on-the-azure-portal"></a>Migrering från den klassiska Intune-konsolen till Intune på Azure Portal

 Principer för enhetsfterlevnad som skapats i den [klassiska Intune-konsolen](https://manage.microsoft.com) visas inte i nya [Intune Azure Portal](https://portal.azure.com).
 De kommer dock fortfarande att vara riktade till användarna och kunna hanteras via den klassiska Intune-konsolen.